-10. External campuses (Statesboro and Augusta)
+External campuses (Statesboro and Augusta) 10.

-- o Nick Kelch, AVP for External Campuses/Director of EGSC Augusta (Chair) - o Jessica Williamson, Director of EGSC Statesboro - o Mary Smith, Chief of Staff/Legal Counsel - o Dr. Carlos Cunha, Dean, School of Humanities and Social Sciences - o Dr. David Chevalier, Dean, School of Mathematics and Natural Sciences - o Brandy Murphy, Coordinator of Dual Enrollment
+- Nick Kelch, AVP for External Campuses/Director of EGSC Augusta (Chair) - Jessica Williamson, Director of EGSC Statesboro - Mary Smith, Chief of Staff/Legal Counsel - Dr. Carlos Cunha, Dean, School of Humanities and Social Sciences - o Dr. David Chevalier, Dean, School of Mathematics and Natural Sciences - Brandy Murphy, Coordinator of Dual Enrollment

+o Bran ndy Murphy, Coord inator of Dual Enro ollment

+-023

-The following is the plan of the External Campuses Sub-committee:
+Brandy Murphy, Coordinator of Dual Enrollment The following is the plan of the External Campuses Sub-committee:

-a ~
+С Continuous Dio Contério Di

-Scenario #1 Contingency Plan Contingency Plan
+Scenario #1 Contingency Plan Contingency Plan and the second s

-1. Academic Year 2 3
+1. Academic Year 3

-2020-2021 Start - Fall classes begin Classes and
+Fall classes begin 0 Classes and

-with social fully online operations must go
+0 with social fully online operations must go

 with limited social to an online

 distancing expectations format for a period

 expectations of time during the

 semester

-What are the Continual No change No change No change
+What are the Continual No change No change and china use of aration use of archivaluse No change

-guiding change during the Yeu 4.
+guiding change during the Xer.
+19 .

-principles which period of time and of
+principles which period of time

-your sub- covered by this 70,00
+your sub- covered by this

-committee used to initial return to No change No change Information of the change of the cha 10, 12
+committee used to initial return to

-formulate this plan campus plan is a Y 191,9
+formulate this plan campus plan is a 2.
+2

 for workplace certainty.
-We must 3, 114
+We must 21, 11

 health and safety? adapt continually.
-260 ,C)

-%
+C C

+3

-It is important 20, 40
+• It is important oy (ن) د

-to coordinate our 61, 70,
+to coordinate our et a

-plan with the plans do Ho.
+plan with the plans

-of our sister We was
+of our sister ne na

 institutions

-(GaSouU and AU) .
-All
+(GaSouU and AU)

 since EGSCo

 operates programs

 in Statesboro and

 Augusta in

 partnership with

 those institutions.

-10, It is also important
+It is also important

-The COVID. to coordinate our
+to coordinate our

-رن رن plans with the dual
+The COVID- plans with the dual

-e enrollment off-
+e e enrollment off-

-1/1/2 campus
+campus

-• instructional sites.
+▼ instructional sites.

-mon actional sites.

-• Communication
+Communication

 on a regular basis

 with all key

 constituencies

 (students/faculty

-and

 staff/community)

 is a priority

+201

 It is important

-to continually and 4
+to continually and

-regularly assess 11.
-2
+regularly assess

-this plan to
+this plan to N

-determine if this , 0,
+determine if this 0

-plan is working dur
+plan is working on Nay 1, 2023.

-well; and it is inis
+well; and it is

-important to io.
+important to

-modify the plan as t midnight on W
+modify the plan as

-needed in response 2
+needed in response

-to these 160 14.
+to these

-evaluations 1000 - 111
+evaluations

-What are the • The AVP for No Change No Change • In addition to
+Important to modify the plan as needed in response to these evaluationsNo ChangeNo ChangeWhat are the specific action steps necessary to carry out this plan?• The AVP for ExternalNo ChangeNo Change• In addition the action stressSteps necessary to carry out this plan?• The AVP for ExternalNo Change• In addition the action stress• The Director of EGSC-Statesboro will continue to stay in contact• The Director of to the action• Both the A for External Campuses and Director of H Statesboro w contact IT to ensure an appropriate on to

-specific action External 101, 113 the action steps
+specific action External eps

-steps necessary to Campuses will 131 3 taken in scenario
+steps necessary to Campuses will taken in scen

-carry out this continue to stay in 31,714 #1;
+carry out this continue to stay in #1;

-plan? contact with AU 260 , C)
+plan? contact with AU

-in order to 3
+in order to

-communicate and 70, 60 .
-D - 41 - 41 - A X/D
+communicate and

-incorporate AU's del du • Both the AVP
+• Both the A AVP

-plan of action. ero dilo for External
+plan of action. for External

-The Director of The Ma Campuses and the
+Campuses and nd the

-EGSC-Statesboro 601 Director of EGSC- Statesboro will
+The Director of I Director of I EGSC-

+EGSC-Statesboro Statesboro w vill

-will continue to Mi contact IT to
+will continue to contact IT to )

-stay in contact No Change Interpretation of the control of the con ensure an
+stay in contact ensure an

 with GaSouU in appropriate

-order to number of laptops
+order to number of la

-communicate and are available on
+communicate and are available e on

-incorporate GS's campus and
+ampus and campus and

-plan of action. develop plans of
+plan of action. develop plan

-The COVID.
-1 action with the
+Ancorporate GS's campus and develop plan action.
+The Dual Enrollment Coordinator will continue to stay in Admissions he

-60 The Dual Director of
+• The Dual Director of

-Enrollment Financial Aid and
+Enrollment Financial Ai d and

-1/1/c Coordinator will Director of
+Coordinator will Director of

 continue to stay in Admissions.

 contact with each

-L 1